Phoenix Labs

-Phoenix Labs is a Canadian video game developer based in Vancouver, British-Columbia.
+Phoenix Labs is a Canadian video game developer based in Vancouver, British Columbia.
 The company was founded in April 2014 by former Riot Games developers Jesse Houston, Sean Bender, and Robin Mayne.
-The studio's first project, Dauntless, launched in open beta on Microsoft Windows in May 2018 and has been released on PC, PlayStation 4, and Xbox One on May 21, 2019 and released on Nintendo Switch on December 10, 2019.
+The studio's first project, Dauntless, launched in open beta on Microsoft Windows in May 2018 and has been released on PC, PlayStation 4, and Xbox One on May 21, 2019 and released on Nintendo Switch on December 10.

 History

-Phoenix Labs was founded in 2014 by Jesse Houston, Sean Bender, and Robin Mayne, all former developers with Riot Games.
+Phoenix Labs was founded in 2014 by Jesse Houston, Sean Bender, and Robin Mayne, all former developers of Riot Games.
 The founders were joined by former Bioware, Riot Games, Capcom, and Blizzard Entertainment developers.
 The first 23 of the studio's employees had all shipped games with Houston previously.